pauloup/pocof4gt-docs/file-konabess.config.md

 > Power consumption -37% and performance increase +5% on 831MHz.
 > https://t.me/adreno_konabess/226865
 >
-> Use Konabess app to import txt.
+> Use Konabess app to import txt